Treatment for Panic Attacks

 • Congestions, including everything that has been termed vasomotor neurasthenia.

 • Paraesthesia (numbness).
-(But these seldom occur without anxiety or a similar feeling of discomfort.)”
+But these seldom occur without anxiety or a similar feeling of discomfort.”

-When comparing the above presented list of Symptoms described by Freud with the criteria in the DSM classification, the level of agreement may be quite surprising.
+When comparing the above-presented list of symptoms described by Freud with the criteria in the DSM classification, the level of agreement may be quite surprising.

 Freud on Aetiology of Panic Attacks

 In 1895, Sigmund Freud published a paper entitled “On the Grounds for Detaching a Particular Syndrome from Neurasthenia Under the Description ‘Anxiety Neurosis’”.
-In this paper he wrote:
+In this paper, he wrote:

 “In some cases of anxiety neurosis, no aetiology (root cause) at all is to be discovered.
 It is worth noting that in such cases there is seldom any difficulty in establishing evidence of a grave hereditary taint.
-But where there are grounds for regarding the neurosis as an acquired one, careful enquiry directed to that end reveals that a set of noxae and influences from sexual life are the operative etiological factors”.
+But where there are grounds for regarding the neurosis as an acquired one, careful inquiry directed to that end reveals that a set of noxae and influences from sexual life are the operative etiological factors.”

 Freud paid attention to the fact that there is a higher occurrence of anxiety symptoms running in the members of the same family.
 For the cases without a family history, he related the origin of anxiety to sexual suppression.